o-jasper/storebin/readme.md

 * Speed not a high priority at the moment, but a C version would definitely be faster.
 Also unclear if `lua` "sees through" the `read`/`write` functions passed.

+  C might also make it more useable for non-lua users.